 A unique opportunity is offered to Bachelor students who are looking for a double degree pathway, gaining a Dutch Degree together a British degree from the University of Brighton.
 Business students from various different programmes can opt to spend their final year in the UK following Bachelor degrees in Retail Management, Tourism, Event Management, or Hospitality Management, before returning to the Netherlands to defend their dissertation at Wittenborg for their double degree.

 Another opportunity is the exclusive EuroBA programme, a Bachelor of International Hospitality Degree that has been developed by Wittenborg with the University of Brighton and it's partner schools in Germany, France and Spain.
 Students enter the programme for the first year in Wittenborg, then follow the second year modules at a partner hotel school in either Germany, France or Spain, before completing their degree with a semester in the UK and the final dissertation phase back at Wittenborg in Apeldoorn, in order to receive the full double UK /NL award.

-Wittenborg University currently offers three Master of Science awards, joint-taught British degrees, in Hospitality Management, Tourism and International Event Management.
+WUAS currently offers three Master of Science awards, joint-taught British degrees, in Hospitality Management, Tourism and International Event Management.
 The programmes last for one year and are fully delivered in the Netherlands at the Apeldoorn Campus.
-Modules are all jointly taught by lecturers from Wittenborg University and the University of Brighton, using the same British curriculum and standards.
-Successful students are awarded a UK MSc degree and a Wittenborg University PGDip (Postgraduate Diploma).
+Modules are all jointly taught by lecturers from WUAS and the University of Brighton, using the same British curriculum and standards.
+Successful students are awarded a UK MSc degree and a WUAS PGDip (Postgraduate Diploma).